Skip to main content

 The Industry Is Reactive.
 CSOS Is Not.

 The 2026 CrowdStrike Global Threat Report documented eCrime breakout times of as little as 27 seconds.
 Traditional security tools — SIEMs, CSPMs, even AI copilots — are detect-and-respond architectures.
 By the time an alert fires, a human reviews it, and a remediation ticket is created, the attacker is already inside.
-CSOS breaks from this model at the architecture level: constitutional governance prevents classes of action before they occur, self-mutating adversarial agents hunt attackers proactively, and cryptographic evidence is generated before anyone has time to lose it.
+CSOS breaks from this model at the architecture level: constitutional governance prevents classes of action before they occur, governed adversary emulation continuously proves whether your detections actually fire, and cryptographic evidence is generated before anyone has time to lose it.

 SIEM tools